SonaaRajagopal/Image-Classification-for-a-City-Dog-Show/README.md

 ## 📜 Overview

-The city is hosting a **citywide dog show**, and I’ve volunteered to help the organizing committee with contestant registration.
+Puppyland, a fictionary city is hosting a **citywide dog show**, and I’ve volunteered to help the organizing committee with contestant registration.

 Every participant must submit:

 - 🐕 An image of their dog
 - 📄 Biographical information

-But — some people might try to sneak in **non-dog pets** 🐱🦝!
+But some people might try to sneak in **non-dog pets** 🐱🦝!
 So I built a Python-based image classifier to ensure **only dogs** are accepted.